StaticMania/keep-vue/content/docs/components/accordion.md

 ## Reference

-To learn more about the Accordion, please see the documentation of [Redix Vue Accordion](https://www.radix-vue.com/components/accordion)
+To learn more about the Accordion, please see the documentation of [Radix Vue Accordion](https://www.radix-vue.com/components/accordion)